gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 ### `8` - Toybox's File
 > #### `0.8.5`
-> The Toybox's "file" command is for determining the type of a given file or files.
+> The Toybox's `file` command is for determining the type of a given file or files.

 > **Optional?** Maybe needed for troubleshooting.
 ```bash